DoD-Platform-One/bbtoc/CONTRIBUTING.md

 # Contributing

-## Contributing to the P1TOC
+## Contributing to the BBTOC

-Open a merge request or an [issue](https://repo1.dso.mil/platform-one/p1toc/-/issues/new) for discussion.
+Open a merge request or an [issue](https://repo1.dso.mil/platform-one/bbtoc/-/issues/new) for discussion.

 ## Contributing new projects